Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 To download the required version of the .NET Framework, visit https://www.microsoft.com/net/download.

 We recommend using the latest version of Windows Server, and to keep your server up to date with the latest updates and service packs from Microsoft.
-Required server roles and features are automatically configured during installation of Genus App Services.
+Required server roles and features are automatically configured during installation of Genus Services.

-The Genus App Services document mail merge feature runs on the application server, but does _not_ require Microsoft Word to be installed.
+The Genus Services document mail merge feature runs on the application server, but does _not_ require Microsoft Word to be installed.

 ### Database access software requirements